 Despite being seen as a more humane method of execution than the axe or the sword, the guillotine became a symbol of Revolutionary Terror.
 Thousands of victims went to "look through the Republican Window" (as it was called), including King Louis XVI and his wife Marie Antoinette.
 Many revolutionaries were also sent to the 'National Razor' (as it was also known): George Danton, Camille Desmoulins, Jacques Hébert, and the man most commonly blamed for the Terror, Maximilien Robespierre.
 Dr Guillotin himself only narrowly escaped the device that bore his name.
-Towards the end of the Terror, the authorities arrested him after he received a letter from Count Mere requesting that Guillotin look after his wife and children following his execution.
-Fortunately the doctor was released after the fall of Robespierre in 1794.
+Towards the end of the Terror, the authorities arrested him after he received a letter from Count Mere requesting that Guillotin look after the Count's wife and children following his execution.
+Fortunately, the doctor was released after the fall of Robespierre in 1794.

 Visit Jørn Fabricius' excellent web site The Guillotine Headquarters to learn more about this iconic machine.

-Louis XVI executed, 21st January 1793
+Louis XVI executed: 21st January 1793

-France abolished death penalty, 9th October 1981
+France abolished death penalty: 9th October 1981